segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 User deletions are currently not supported in Data Lakes, however user suppression is supported.

+#### How does Data Lakes handle schema evolution?

+Any new columns detected will be appended to the end of the table in the Glue Data Catalog.

 ##### How does Data Lakes work with Protocols?

 Data Lakes does not currently have a direct integration with [Protocols](https://segment.com/docs/protocols/).

 Today, any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.

-- *Mutated events* - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment's internal archives and is reflected in Data Lakes.
+- **Mutated events** - If Protocols mutates an event due to a rule set in the Tracking Plan, then that mutation appears in Segment's internal archives and is reflected in Data Lakes.
 For example, if you used Protocols to mutate the event `product_id` to be `productID`, then the event appears in both Data Lakes and Warehouses as `productID`.

-- *Blocked events* - If a Protocols Tracking Plan blocks an event, the event is not forwarded to any downstream Segment destinations, including Data Lakes.
+- **Blocked events** - If a Protocols Tracking Plan blocks an event, the event is not forwarded to any downstream Segment destinations, including Data Lakes.
 However events which are only marked with a violation _are_ passed to Data Lakes.

 Data types and labels available in Protocols are not currently supported by Data Lakes.

-- *Data Types* - Data Lakes infers the data type for each event using its own schema inference systems, instead of using a data type set for an event in Protocols.
+- **Data Types** - Data Lakes infers the data type for each event using its own schema inference systems, instead of using a data type set for an event in Protocols.
 This might lead to the data type set in a data lake being different from the data type in the tracking plan.
 For example, if you set `product_id` to be an integer in the Protocols Tracking Plan, but the event is sent into Segment as a string, then Data Lakes may infer this data type as a string in the Glue Data Catalog.
-- *Labels* - Labels set in Protocols are not sent to Data Lakes.
+- **Labels** - Labels set in Protocols are not sent to Data Lakes.

+##### What is the cost to use AWS Glue?

+The pricing for Glue can be found [here] (/https://aws.amazon.com/glue/pricing/).
+For reference, Data Lakes creates 1 table per event type in your source and adds 1 partition per hour to the event table.

+##### What limits does AWS Glue have?

+AWS Glue has limits across various factors, such as number of databases per account, tables per account, etc. A full list of Glue limits can be found [here] (/https://docs.aws.amazon.com/general/latest/gr/glue.html#limits_glue).

+The most common limits to keep in mind are:
+- Databases per account: 10,000
+- Tables per database: 200,000
+- Characters in a column name: 250

+If the limit is met or exceeded, we will skip creating the tables for the events which exceed this limit.
+However you can reach out to your AWS account representative to increase these limits.

+Here are [additional considerations] (/https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-hive-metastore-glue.html) when using AWS Glue Data Catalog.